Top Reasons Why Form N-400 Gets Denied (and How to Avoid Them)

 If your N-400 was denied and you feel that USCIS was wrong to deny you citizenship, you may request a hearing with a USCIS officer.
 Your denial letter will explain how to request a hearing and will include the form you need.
 The form for filing an appeal is the N-336, Request for Hearing on a Decision in Naturalization Proceedings.
 You must file the form with USCIS, including the correct fee, within 30 days after you receive a denial letter.

-CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Green Card Renewal (Form I-90), Citizenship Application (Form N-400), and several other immigration packages.
+We provide support for the Naturalization Application Package (Form N-400), Citizenship Certificate Package (Form N-600), and several other immigration services.

 Want more immigration tips and how-to information for your family?